zigbee-alliance/distributed-compliance-ledger/deployment/persistent_chains/main-net/main-net-launch-manual.md

     ```

     9.3.
 Prepare `persistent_peers.txt` file
-    - If you are not running a senrty node - download or copy-paste up-to date `persistent_peers.txt` file to the same directory as `run_dcl_node`.
+    - If you are not running a sentry node - download or copy-paste up-to date `persistent_peers.txt` file to the same directory as `run_dcl_node`.
-    - If you are running a senrty node - specify only your sentry node's address in `persistent_peers.txt` file in the following format:
+    - If you are running a sentry node - specify only your sentry node's address in `persistent_peers.txt` file in the following format:
         - `<sentry node id>`@`<sentry node's private/public IP address>`
+        - Use the following command to get node id of a node
+            ```bash
+            ./dcld tendermint show-validator
+            ```
         > _Note_: It is better to communicate with a senrty node using internal private ip address if both validator and sentry nodes are in the same (logical) network

     9.4.
 Run VN